onleetosh/homework-1/README.md

 #### 6. In the following URL: `http://localhost:4000/admin?`

 * What is the scheme/protocol?  http
-* What is the host?   localhost:4000
+* What is the host?   localhost
 * What is the port number?
 4000
 * What is the path?    /admin
 * What are the query parameters?   no parameters